xabbu42/Master/arbeit.md

 \End{proof}

 The last corollary also follows from the fact 2.8 in @yu2017 [787].
-In that paper Yu looks at prehistoric relations localy, i.e. taking only correspondence up to the current sequent in consideration.
-That means the graph of prehistoric relations has to be updated going up the proof tree as new rules add new correspondences and therefore unify vertices in the prehistoric relations graph which were still seperate in the premise.
+In that paper Yu looks at prehistoric relations locally, i.e. taking only correspondence up to the current sequent in consideration.
+That means the graph of prehistoric relations has to be updated going up the proof tree as new rules add new correspondences and therefore unify vertices in the prehistoric relations graph which were still separate in the premise.
 To work with such changing graphs, Yu introduces the notion of isolated families.
 He shows that all $□$ occurrences introduced by weakening are isolated.
-That means they have no prehistoric relations themself, which globaly means that they can not add any prehistoric relations from adding correspondences later in the proof.
+That means they have no prehistoric relations themselves, which globally means that they can not add any prehistoric relations from adding correspondences later in the proof.
 This is exactly what the last corollary asserts.